WiktorK02/Image_Converter_App/README.md

       <img src="https://user-images.githubusercontent.com/123249470/233432819-97b593ab-d380-4945-85ab-543dbb49921b.png" width="620" height="480">
 </p>

-IMPORTANT: If you have Arduino board with inputs SCK and SDA, use them instead of A4 and A5 inputs
+<strong>IMPORTANT:</strong> If you have Arduino board with inputs SCK and SDA, use them instead of A4 and A5 inputs

 ## How to Contribute
 1. Fork the Project